 "The reason I got my job is because of them.

-The careers team is something that sets this university apart."
+The Employability team is something that sets this university apart."

 - George Miller, Project Accountant at BAE Systems

-Contact the School's Careers Team if you have any questions or want to make an appointment to speak to one of the team.
+Contact the School's Employability Team if you have any questions or want to make an appointment to speak to one of the team.

 Want to improve your employability skills by doing a work placement?